Psychology Capstone: Clinical/Counseling

-This is an intellectually and emotionally challenging program that best serves students willing to make a nine-month-long commitment that will require 20 hours per week of class time, homework, and an internship experience during winter and spring quarters.
+This is an intellectually and emotionally challenging program that best serves students willing to make a nine-month-long commitment that will require 30 hours per week of class time, homework, and an internship experience during winter and spring quarters.
 In both winter and spring quarters, students will be required to complete 6-credit internships in local or national with faculty approval, providing opportunities to integrate theory and practice.
-The program work will help to prepare students for this internship with mental health community partners.
-This program provides an excellent opportunity to prepare students for human service careers in psychology and social work.
+The program work will help to prepare students for this internship with mental health and health community partners.
+This program provides an excellent opportunity to prepare students for human service careers in psychology, social work, and integrative health care fields.
+The program will meet the internship requirements for the emerging statewide Behavioral Health Support Specialist Clinical Training that is being developed statewide (https://psychiatry.uw.edu/project/behavioral-health-support-specialist-…) and state-wide metacompetencies for this clinical training including interprofessional ethics, psychopathology, cultural responsiveness, care planning and care coordination

-To successfully participate in this program students need access to internet capability to access Zoom with webcam and audio, Canvas and online case studies that are video based.
-Students need to be comfortable having their webcam on for counseling laboratories and synchronous class meetings.
-Students will need to have access to the Counseling Skills textbook with online learning platform access code.
-The Winter and Spring Quarters will 15 hours a week in internship sites, 2.5 hours a week of synchronous program meetings, and 2.5 hours a week of asynchronous program work.
+To successfully participate in this program students need access to internet capability to work with Canvas and online case studies that are video based.
+Students need to be able to pass background checks required by human service agencies to work with minors and vulnerable populations.
+Students need to be comfortable having their webcam on for counseling laboratories and synchronous class meetings as health care providers in training.
+The Winter and Spring Quarters will involve 15 hours a week in internship sites, 4 hours a week of synchronous program meetings, and 11 hours a week of asynchronous program work.
+This program is preparatory for students who are interested in professional careers in psychology, social work and the integrative health field.